pulumi/pulumi-hugo/themes/default/content/blog/launch-redshift-into-aws-vpc-with-pulumi/index.md

 Place those declarations after the statements related to the AWS S3 Bucket but before the statements declaring the Amazon Redshift cluster.

 We declare the AWS IAM role similar to the AWS console.
 We use a JSON-formatted object containing version and statement attributes.
 As with all other AWS services, the version is the publication date.
 The statement contains the action, effect, and principal.
-Here, we set those to sts:AssumeRole, Allow, and redshift.amazonaws.com, respectively.
+Here, we set those to `sts:AssumeRole`, `Allow`, and `redshift.amazonaws.com`, respectively.
 Then, we define the inline policy, which enables the principal to have read-only access to Amazon S3.

 Deploy those resources by typing: